Dipole Localization Using An Integrated Radio Frequency Atomic Magnetometer: Experimental Setup

 \subsection{Magnetic Dipole Measurement Setup}

 As shown in Fig.~\ref{fig:setup}(a), two Garolite sheets were arranged at right angles to each other, with the bottom plane dedicated to magnetometer measurements.
 A five-turn coil with a diameter of 2~cm was positioned $L = 19.5$ cm above this sensor plane to mimic a covert source of signal, for instance a landmine in the ground detected through NQR~\cite{Garroway2001, Barrall2004}.
 The two measurements positions, were spaced $2 L$ apart, and sat at the corners of the bottom plate.
 Sensor platforms were constructed to permit precise alignment of the sensor through pitch, yaw, and roll adjustments.
-In addition, a three-turn coil was wound along the edge of the bisecting plate to create a continual source of calibration.
-To mitigate the effects of a changing ambient magnetic field in an unshielded environment, excitation and data acquisition were alternated between the dipole and the calibration coils.
+In addition, a three-turn coil was wound along the edge of the bisecting plate to create a continual source of calibration across both sensor positions to mitigate the effects of a changing ambient magnetic field in an unshielded environment; excitation and data acquisition were alternated between the dipole and the calibration coils.
+This type of universal calibration would also be integral to measurement integrity if multiple sensors were used instead of multiple measurements \cite{cooper2016atomic,cooper2018rf}; the calibration would automatically compensate for the effects of stray residual tuning fields from other sensors.

 Two separate measurements for each location were taken from the left side (position 1) and right side (position 2) corners of the structure shown in Fig.~\ref{fig:setup}(b), with the probe direction of the sensor perpendicular and parallel to the calibration coil.
 Both excitation of the RF coils and acquiring data were done with a phase-sensitive spectrometer from Tecmag~\cite{TECMAG}.
 Experimental repetition was synchronized with AC line to avoid unnecessary phase jitter.
 According to laboratory coordinate system, three different data sets were obtained by orienting the ruler along the \textit{x}-axis, \textit{y}-axis and \textit{x/y}-axis as seen in Fig.~\ref{fig:setup} (b-c). \FloatBarrier